 This section describes how to ensure the security of custom-written additions in Neo4j.

-Neo4j can be extended by writing custom code which can be invoked directly from Cypher, as described in Developer Manual → Procedures.
+Neo4j can be extended by writing custom code which can be invoked directly from Cypher, as described in Java Reference → Procedures and functions.
 This section describes how to ensure the security of these additions.